johannschopplich/johannschopplich.com/site/plugins/kirby-punctuation-section/README.md

       - "‚"
       - "‘"
       - "“"
+    help: This is a description for the category
 ```

 Now, you're already good to go!
 Of course, you probably want to adapt the characters to your needs.